HriddhiKulkarni/Elevator-Interface/README.md

 * Doesn’t support features for people with disabilities

 ## Common uses in an elevator:
-* Select the button in elevator control interface to reach the destination floor
+* Select the button in the elevator control interface to reach the destination floor
 * Choose the floor number or enter the floor number to go to the destination floor
 * Open and close the elevator door button